Kevin Byrne (New York politician): 2022 Putnam County Executive campaign

 In November 2021, Byrne announced his candidacy for the position of County Executive for Putnam County, running under the Republican Party.
 The incumbent executive at the time, Maryellen Odell, was unable to run for re-election after three consecutive terms due to term limits.

 Byrne initially faced fierce opposition from the incumbent establishment within his own political party as Maryellen Odell and the Putnam County Republican Party Chairman Anthony Scannapieco publicly endorsed outgoing county legislator Carl Albano for the post.
 Other senior party officials from the county appeared to follow suit as the sheriff and numerous other county legislators seemingly backed Albano at his announcement.

-Prior to the Putnam County GOP Committee’s convention the Conservative Party endorsed Byrne.
+Prior to the Putnam County GOP Committee's convention the Conservative Party endorsed Byrne.
 As it became clear that Byrne was more competitive than initially thought, Scannapieco wrote a series of scathing letters attacking Byrne for his decision to run.
 The effort by Scannapieco and Odell backfired and Byrne won the convention 148 - 76.

 Following the results of the convention, Scannapieco immediately publicly pledged his support for Byrne as the Republican candidate.
 While there was initial talk of a Republican Primary, it stopped as Albano too pledged he would support Byrne.
 Surprisingly, no Democratic candidate surfaced to run for the open position.

-Byrne won the November election to become the 6th County Executive of Putnam County, NY with 28,621 votes (99% of the total votes cast), more than any candidate for county executive in the county’s history according to the Putnam County Board of Elections’ website.
+Byrne won the November election to become the 6th County Executive of Putnam County, NY with 28,621 votes (99% of the total votes cast), more than any candidate for county executive in Putnam County history.